ivanfitenko/oom_ext/README.md

 kernel cannot free any additional memory pages to satisfy page request, and it is not likely that any pages will be reclaimed in the nearest time.
 Once in OOM state, a process is selected to be killed, alongside with a set of other processes sharing the same mm_struct.
-These processes will be send TERM/KILL signals, while the other processes(threads) will be locked.
+These processes will be sent TERM/KILL signals, while the other processes(threads) will be locked.
-Due to a set of algorythm's drawbacks, it is a frequent situation that the processes will never be able to exit, and machine would hang indefinitely until hard-rebooted.
+Because of numerous drawbacks in the algorythm, it is a frequent situation that processes will never be able to exit, and machine would hang indefinitely until hard-rebooted.